realworldocaml/book/book/testing/README.md

 in a good testing environment.

 - **Easy to write and run**.
-Tests should require a minimum of boilerplate to create and to hook into your build pipeline.
+Tests should require a minimum of boilerplate to create and to hook into your process.
 Ideally, you should set things up so that tests are run automatically on every proposed change, preventing people from accidentally breaking the build.
 - **Easy to update**.
 Tests that are hard to adjust in the face of code changes can become their own form of technical debt.
 - **Fast**, so they don't slow down your development process.